|

 If you temporarily move away from your home, you still can qualify for this exemption, if

-you do not establish another principal residence and you intend to return within two years,
+you do not establish another principal residence and you intend to return in less than two years.

-according to percent of ownership interest the applicant has in the property.
+of ownership interest the applicant has in the property.
+For property owned through a beneficial interest

 |